AP Course Audit

 AP World History: Modern resource requirements:

 - The school ensures that each student has a college-level world history textbook (in print or electronic format) published within the last 10 years for individual use inside and outside of the classroom.
 The textbook is supplemented when necessary to meet the curricular requirements.

 - The school ensures that each student has copies of primary sources and other instructional materials used in the course for individual use inside and outside of the classroom.

 - The school ensures that each student has access to support materials for the world history course, including scholarly, college-level works that correspond with course topics; writings by major history authors; as well as standard reference works such as encyclopedias, atlases, collections of historical documents, and statistical compendiums, either in a school or public library or via the internet.

-The list below represents examples of textbooks that meet the curricular requirements of AP World History: Modern and have met or exceed the required alignment to the learning objectives and skills in the course curriculum framework.
-The list below is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by the College Board.
+The list below represents examples of textbooks that meet the curricular requirements of AP World History: Modern.
+The list below is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by College Board.
 Not using a book from this list does not mean that a course will not receive authorization.
 Syllabi submitted as part of the AP Course Audit process will be evaluated holistically, with textbooks considered along with supplementary resources to confirm that the course as a whole provides students with the content delineated in the curricular requirements of the AP Course Audit.